kmcc89/TestRyanAir/README.md

 ## Python and Selenium based application to automate the search and booking of return flights with RyanAir airline.

+_Developed and tested on Windows OS using Python 3.12.4.
+Tested using Chrome version 135 + related Chrome driver version_

 ### Steps to run on Windows:
-_Pre-reqs:
+**_Pre-reqs_:**
-- Python installed on local machine
+- _Python installed on local machine_
-- Chrome driver to match local Chrome version placed inside application directory_
+- _Chrome driver to match local Chrome version placed inside application directory_

 1. Clone repo
 2. Create virtual environment for application